From an Arch Trellis to a Cattle Panel Greenhouse

 We’ll also replace the temporary cover with 6 mil 4 year UV resistant greenhouse polyethylene.
 Once sealed, the task is keeping the temps above 50 degrees but not letting the daytime solar heat get out of hand.

-We have an oil-filled radiator style electric heater in place and will likely continue its use.
-So far the temporary greenhouse with the frost cloth is running at 10 degrees warmer than outside.
+The temporary greenhouse with the frost cloth and one oil-filled radiator style electric heater ran at 10 degrees warmer than outside.
 We’ll install a second heater to elevate that as it gets colder.

 For warmer days, venting can be as simple as opening the front door and back window of the greenhouse.